raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 2 25544  51.6454  12.1174 0003601  83.6963  83.5732 15.48975526287678
 ```

-If an internet connection is available, this is taken care of automatically when you import the `ISS` object from the `astro_pi` library, so you don't need to worry about it.
-Likewise, when your code runs on the Space Station, we will make sure that the most accurate and up-to-date telemetry data will be used.
+When your code runs on the Space Station, we will make sure that the most accurate and up-to-date telemetry data will be used.
 --- /collapse ---